I was just

 President Johnson’s "War on Poverty," was an initiative that

-aimed to eliminate poverty in America
+aimed to eliminate poverty in America VISTA , and the Community

 Action Program.
 The declared intent of these programs was to help poor people